JacktheLander/Quantization/README.md

 Symmetric Quantization - Centered at zero, but extremely fast due to the simple math and low memory usage

 Per-Channel Quantization - Rather than quantizing the whole tensor we can quantize each output specifically for the highest accuracy with minimal performance drop

+Per-Group Quantization - Best for maintaining accuracy, but only improves memory slightly for LLMs training at scale